-meters of 1 v2 100.
-1 tease there 1 v2 100 (public web) overview for apatales.
-Adaptive Optics Performance - NGS 50% Strehl ratio in Ks under good atmospheric conditions (good seeing AND coherence time >4ms) and with a reference object of V=10 mag or K=6 mag, Imaging - simple Broad- and narrow- band filters in the 1-5 μ m region with 14"-56" fields of view and 13-54 mas pixel scales - noAO Open-loop imaging (no AO) is offered in SM/VM (not pipeline supported).
-Coronagraphy - AGPM Since P93, only the AGPM (L', NB_4.05) is offered (pupil tracking and cube mandatory) only in VM.
-Grism Spectroscopy Long slit spectroscopy with 4 grisms of resolving power 400-1400 over the covered spectral range.
-Spectroscopy is now offered both in VM only since P93 . - Polarimetry Imaging with a Wollaston prism, works with/without pupil tracking, VM only since P93.
+1 Adaptive Optics Performance 50% Strehl ratio in Ks under good atmospheric conditions - NGS (good seeing AND coherence time >4ms) and with a reference object of V=10 mag or K=6 mag, reference object of the formag of the ormag, Imaging Broad- and narrow- band filters in the 1-5 μm region with 0 0 .
+0 - simple 14"-56" fields of view and 13-54 mas pixel scales - noAO Open-loop imaging (no AO) is offered in SM/VM (not pipeline supported).
+Coronagraphy Since P93, only the AGPM (L', NB_4.05) is offered (pupil - AGPM tracking and cube mandatory) only in VM.
+Polarimetry Imaging with a Wollaston prism, works with/without pupil tracking, VM only since P93.
 SAM Sparse Aperture Masking Interferometry with 4 different masks.
 SAM is only offered in VM.
 SAMPol SAM with polarimetry, offered in VM.
-Cube Mode Cube or burst mode (all NDIT are saved) is offered in SM and VM for any of the above modes.
+Cube Mode Cube or burst mode (all NDIT are saved) is offered in SM and VM for any of the above modes. the for any of the above modes.